Last Updated on 26 September 2024 by Cycloscope

 Following a long tradition of the craft of bike making, borrowing traditional methods of design and construction, and adding his own personal take on what it means to make a great bike.

-Never been satisfied following the norms, Joseph really has his own style.
-He’s later specializing in building Pinion Belt drive bikes.
+Never being satisfied following the norms, Joseph really has his own style.
+He later specialized in building Pinion Belt drive bikes.

 Frameset starting at 2,550USD